hasolanor/CFD-porousmedia/README.md

   </tr>
 </table>

 From this CFD simulation, velocity and pressure fields are obtained.
 Figure 3 shows the pressure heatmap obtained by simulation.
 This plot shows that pressure gradient between the inlet port and the outlet port is caused mainly by the flow dynamics in the porous media, which is expected considering the Darcy's law.
-Based on this phenomenological law, a validation of the flow model is presented in the Annex 3.

 <figure>
   <table border="0">